Lawyer Lee Suet Fern disagrees with tribunal's report, will 'fight this strongly' in open court

 "I am deeply grateful to them," she said.

-The Straits Times reported on Sunday that the disciplinary tribunal, appointed by Chief Justice Sundaresh Menon, had found Mrs Lee, 61, guilty of grossly improper professional conduct in how she handled Mr Lee Kuan Yew's will.
+The Straits Times reported on Sunday that the disciplinary tribunal had found Mrs Lee, 61, guilty of grossly improper professional conduct in how she handled Mr Lee Kuan Yew's will.
 He died on March 23, 2015 at the age of 91.

-Mr Lee Hsien Yang had declined to comment when contacted by ST on Saturday night.
+When contacted by ST last week for the piece, Mr Lee Hsien Yang had declined to comment.

 Calling this a "facade", the tribunal added that "she lied or became evasive whenever she thought it was to her benefit to lie or evade".